WorkingFamilies/wfp_sql_style_guide/README.md

 To suggest a modification to the WFP SQL Style Guide, open a PR.
 In your PR, you should request the changes to this README.md file and provide a justification for your change.
 You should speak to how your request helps us write SQL that is optimized for readability, maintainability, and robustness.

+The Data Team will review all changes to the SQL Style Guide and vote on the PR.
+The Data Director has veto power in changes to the SQL Style Guide.

 ## General guidelines

 #### Optimize primarily for readability, maintainability, and robustness rather than for fewer lines of code.